Distributional Limit Theory for Optimal Transport: One-dimensional central limit theorems

 \subsection{The null case}

 As noted above, in the case $P=Q$ the limiting variance in \eqref{unbiased_CLT_1d} vanishes.
 Under the additional assumption $J_p(P)<\infty$ we obtain (for $p>1$) that

-One may wonder if it is possible to get a non-denegerate limiting distribution with a different rate.
-Combining different approaches (see Theorem 6.4.1 in \cite{CsorgoHorvath1993}, Theorem 3.2 in \cite{SamworthJohnson2004}) the following result follows. \begin{theorem} Assume $P$ has a continuous density $f$ such that $f\circ F^{-1}$ is continuous in $(0,1)$ and monotonic in a neighbourhood of $0$ and $1$.
-If for some $p\geq 1$ then
+One may wonder if it is possible to get a non-degenerate limiting distribution with a different rate.
+Combining different approaches (see Theorem 6.4.1 in \cite{CsorgoHorvath1993} and Theorem 3.2 in \cite{SamworthJohnson2004}; { we refer also to \cite{10.1214/20-AOS2036} and the references therein for related results}) the following result follows. \begin{theorem} Assume $P$ has a continuous density $f$ such that $f\circ F^{-1}$ is continuous in $(0,1)$ and monotonic in a neighbourhood of $0$ and $1$.
+If for some $p\geq 1$, then

-where $B$ is a standard Brownian brigde on $[0,1]$. \end{theorem} Again, we defer details of the proof to the supplementary material.
+where $B$ is a standard Brownian {bridge} on $[0,1]$. \end{theorem} Again, we defer details of the proof to the supplementary material.
 Finiteness of $J_p(P)$ is a necessary and sufficient condition for a.s. integrability of the process in the limiting integral.
 It is also related to integrability of some functionals of the hazard function.
-This result does not bring any improvement over \eqref{1dL21sameP} in the case $p=1$.
-For $p>1$ it can be shown that \eqref{J_p_assumption} implies finiteness of the moment generating function in a neighborhood of the origin (see Section 3 in \cite{SamworthJohnson2004}).
-Hence, this is a much stronger assumption than finiteness of moments of order $2p$ in Theorem \ref{1dCLT}.
-Under some relaxations of \eqref{J_p_assumption} it is still possible to get a version of \eqref{1dCLT_nullcase}, although with the addition of some centering terms.
+This result does not bring any improvement over \eqref{1dL21sameP} in the case $p=1$. { For $p>1$ it can be shown that \eqref{J_p_assumption_null} requires that $P$ is supported in an interval and $f$ should be a.e. positive on it (see Section 5.2 in \cite{BobkovLedoux2019}).
+It also implies finiteness of the moment generating function in a neighborhood of the origin (see Section~3 in \cite{SamworthJohnson2004}).
+Hence, this is a much stronger assumption than finiteness of moments of order $2p$ in Theorem~\ref{1dCLT}.
+In simpler terms, $J_p(P)$ is large when $P$ has nearly disconnected support or has sufficiently heavy tails.} Under some relaxations of \eqref{J_p_assumption_null} it is still possible to get a version of {Theorem \ref{1dCLT_nullcase}}, although with the addition of some centering terms.
 We refer to \cite{delBarrioGineUtzet2005} for details.